Keep your existing domain provider and add Web3 features like crypto payments and decentralized websites.

-ENS makes it possible for millions of traditional domain owners to bring Web3 functionality to their existing domains - for example, your .com, .net, or .org can also function as an ENS name.
+Add Web3 functionality to your existing domain.
+Your .com, .net, or .org can function as an ENS name.

 There are two ways to integrate your DNS name with ENS: